-We should also observe that it is not only land borders which resonate with conflict in this area.
-The North Pacific Region of the Canadian North is particularly critical in this sense.
+But perhaps the biggest point of division in the emerging issue in the North American North is not allnd, but maritime border conflict.
+The North Pacific region of the Canadian North is particularly critical in this sense.
 Sovereignty disputes are predicted to be more pressing as global warming proceeds and the Canadian Arctic becomes a more critical route for global shipping.
-Disputes between Canada and the U.S. over the status of the Northwest Passage, over the now largely un-demarcated Canada-U.S. maritime border in the Arctic, will be critical within the region.
+Disputes between Canada and the U.S. over the status of the Northwest Passage, over the now largely undemarcated Canada-U.S. maritime border in the Arctic, will be critical within the region.
 The latter has real potential for dispute because of significant oil interests in the Bering Sea.
-It also has potential to open
+It also has potential to open greater disputes concerning security and control over the continental perimeter, as accessibility to the Arctic Ocean makes the North a potential jumping off point for global terrorists.